 Why should you join?

-• Develop and practice strategies for:
+- Develop and practice strategies for:

-• communicating effectively
+- communicating effectively

-• aligning expectations
+- aligning expectations

-• promoting mentees’ confidence and independence
+- promoting mentees’ confidence and independence

-• Prepare for your future career by demonstrating your commitment to effective and inclusive mentoring.
+- Prepare for your future career by demonstrating your commitment to effective and inclusive mentoring.

-• Meet federal funding agencies’ expectations for evidence-based mentor training.
+- Meet federal funding agencies’ expectations for evidence-based mentor training.

 A variety of sections are available for graduate students and postdocs, who are currently mentoring or not, and as for-credit seminars or as a non-credit workshop series.
 Graduate students enrolled for credit can count this seminar as an elective toward the Higher Education Teaching and Learning Graduate/Professional Certificate.
-Participants who complete the professional development workshop series will earn a research mentor badge, a digital micro-credential that highlights your commitment to excellence in research mentoring in a verifiable and shareable way.
+Participants who complete the professional development workshop series will earn a Research Mentor Badge, a digital micro-credential that highlights your commitment to excellence in research mentoring in a verifiable and shareable way.
 Consistent attendance and active participation are required for all options.
 See below for options.

-For-credit seminars (graduate students only, mentee required)
+For-credit seminars (graduate students only, mentoring required)

-Section 1: In-person seminar
+Section 1: In-person seminar (full, waitlist only)

-Tuesdays, 9:55 am-10:45 am, September 9-November 25
+Days/Times: Tuesdays, 9:55 am-10:45 am, September 9-November 25

 Facilitator: Andrew Greenberg